bfcamara/bfcamara.com/content/posts/2024/2024-02-12-Aws-Cognito-Service2Service-Auth.md

       UserPoolId: !Ref MyServicesUserPool
 ```

-Basically we are **registering a client, with a secret**, and that is only
+Basically we are **registering a client, with a secret**, which is only allowed
-allowed to trigger the `client_credentials` grant flow, and the scopes
+to trigger the `client_credentials` grant flow with the scopes
 `MyService/weather_read`.
-In another words, we are allowing this client (`MyBFF`)
+In another words, we are allowing this client
-to talk to MyService.
+`MyBFF` to talk to resource server `MyService`.

-In the AWS console, in the App Integration tab
+We can check the result in AWS console, in the **App Integration** tab

 ![AWS Cognito Clients](aws-cognito-client.png)